Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Februari 2025 17.30.05 UTC
+- WIB: Senin, 24 Februari 2025 18.20.53 UTC
-- WITA: Senin, 24 Februari 2025 18.30.05 UTC
+- WITA: Senin, 24 Februari 2025 19.20.53 UTC
-- WIT: Senin, 24 Februari 2025 19.30.05 UTC
+- WIT: Senin, 24 Februari 2025 20.20.53 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: attitude
+Kategori: funny